funcompbio/assignment-6/README.md

-  of the assignment** and make the necessary transformations and calculations on the input data from `mostres_analitzades.csv` to obtain a `data.frame` object with the columns `MES`, `POSITIUS`, `TOTAL` and `PERCENTAGE`, which should look exactly like this:
+  of the assignment** and make the necessary transformations and calculations on the input data from `mostres_analitzades.csv` to obtain a `data.frame` object with the columns `MES`, `POSITIUS`, `TOTAL` and `PERCENTAGE`, corresponding respectively to the month on which values of `TOTAL` and `POSITIUS` have been aggregated, the columns `positiu` and `total` from the CSV file `mostres_analitzades.csv` aggregated by month, and the percentage of positives cases over the corresponding total of the month, calculated up to one decimal digit.
+To round the calculation to one decimal digit use the R function `round()`; consult its help page to figure out how it works.
+The contents of this `data.frame` object should look exactly like this:

   ```
      MES POSITIUS TOTAL PERCENTATGE